Ygnys/pocketbase/README.md

 PocketBase is free and open source project licensed under the [MIT License](LICENSE.md).
 You are free to do whatever you want with it, even offering it as a paid service.

-You could help continuing its development by:
+You could help continue its development by:

 - [Contribute to the source code](CONTRIBUTING.md)
 - [Suggest new features and report issues](https://github.com/pocketbase/pocketbase/issues)